Pre-packaged, vacuum-packed, just add water…

 Our lives wouldn’t be the same without the farmers and ranchers who put food on our tables.
 Just as meat, eggs and milk have always been part of our mealtime routine, caring and providing for the animals that give us these staples are part of a farmer’s daily activities.

 These activities continue, often for long hours, throughout the day.
-Farmers look after their animals first thing in the morning and the last thing at night.
-Livestock producers often place greater emphasis on their animals than themselves.
+Farmer/stockmen look after their animals the first thing in the morning and the last thing at night.
+In that sense, livestock producers often place greater emphasis on their animals than themselves.

-Farming has changed throughout the years.
-Many of today’s farm animals live in carefully supervised environments.
+There’s no doubt agriculture has changed throughout the years.
+Today’s farm animals live in carefully supervised environments.
 No longer do they need to struggle for survival in a driving snowstorm or search for nourishment on parched rangelands.
-Instead they have heat in the winter, cool ventilation in the summer and clean, dry living areas with food and water all year long.
+Instead they have heat in the winter, cool ventilation in the summer and clean dry living areas with food and water all year long.

 All of this is provided with hands-on care, education and a long tradition of animal husbandry.
 Farmers and ranchers go far beyond their role of humane guardians and demonstrate devoted concern for their animals’ health and safety.